sulu/sulu-docs/book/localization.rst

 .. important::

-    To be able to see all languages in language switcher you need to add all of these languages to corresponding section in `<urls>`.
-    See :doc:`../book/webspaces` for more details.
+    The ``localizations`` variable contains the page URLs based on the URLs configured in the  ``<urls>`` section of your webspace.
+Have a look at :doc:`../book/webspaces` for more information about the webspace configuration.

 The template itself does not have to be adapted for usage with multiple localizations.
 The twig variables are the same for every language, only the